KairamkondaKalyanDass/Video-games-MapReduce/README.md

-MapReduce
+# MapReduce

 About the project: The project is to develop a map-reduce solution.
-In our project we are trying to find out map – reduce solution for maximum number of sales for genre and platform.
+In our project we are trying to find out map â€“ reduce solution for maximum number of sales for genre and platform.
 Our dataset is a subset of Video games data.
 The data set consist of name,platform,year,genre,publisher,nasales,eusales,jpsales,othersales,globalsales,criticScore,criticCount,userScore,userCount,developer and rating.

 Getting Started : In order to see the code the following steps need to be followed